5 Incredible Destinations for Canal Boat Holidays

 See one of the Industrial Revolution's most remarkable achievements, designed and built by Thomas Telford and Williams Jessop.
 But do you dare cross it?
 The Pontcysyllte Aqueduct spans across the Dee Valley and Trevor Basin.
-Take your camera along—the views are amazing!
+Take your camera along.
+The views are amazing!

 4. The Panama Canal

-An engineering marvel, this man-made waterway is located in Panama and connects the Atlantic and Pacific Oceans.
+An engineering marvel, this manmade waterway is located in Panama and connects the Atlantic and Pacific Oceans.
 This canal was originally built as a conduit to support maritime trade.
 Today, it's one of the most sought-after journeys.

-However, the Panama Canal is also wide enough for cruise ships.
+However, the Panama Canal is wide enough for cruise ships.
 You can choose from one of many tour operators, such as Princess Cruise Lines, Royal Caribbean, and Holland America, which all offer great itineraries and excursions for couples and families.

 Partial or complete transit?
 Both large cruise lines and small ship cruises will take you on a 50-mile journey through the Panama Canal.
 Some take you into the canal, turn around, and journey back on into the Atlantic (without ever touching the Pacific).
 However, other ships offer an opportunity to travel through the entire canal.

-On longer cruises, however, passengers can visit areas where they take deeper shore excursions into rainforest jungles and San Juan del Sur in Nicaragua, where you can get up close to a smoking volcano.
+On longer cruises, however, passengers can visit areas where they take deeper shore excursions into rainforest jungles and San Juan del Sur in Nicaragua where you can get up close to a smoking volcano.

 5. The Black Sea Canal

-The canal is part of the wildlife-rich Danube Delta, where you'll find 300 different species of birds and is home to pelicans, herons, and egrets.
+The canal is part of the wildlife-rich Danube Delta where you'll find 300 different species of birds such as pelicans, herons and egrets.
 The overall length of the River Danube flows over 1800 miles from its source in Germany's Black Forest to the Black Sea.